floragunncom/search-guard-docs/configuration.md

 Possible vales for `type` are:

 * noop
  * This means that no authentication against a backend system is performed.
-This setting only makes sense if the HTTP authenticator already authenticated the user , or if the request carries some credentials that are implicitly trusted.
-The former is true if you choose Kerberos as HTTP authentication type, the latter is true if you choose Proxy as HTTP authentication type.
+This setting only makes sense if the HTTP authenticator already authenticated the user or if the request carries some credentials that are implicitly trusted.
+The former is true if you choose Kerberos as HTTP authentication type.
+The latter is true if you choose Proxy as HTTP authentication type.
 * internal
  * Use the users and roles defined in `sg_internal_users` for authentication.
-This requires you to specify users and roles in the file `sg_internal_users.yml`, and load them into Search Guard by using the `sgadmin` command line tool.
+This requires you to specify users and roles in the file `sg_internal_users.yml` and load them into Search Guard by using the `sgadmin` command line tool.
 * ldap
  *  Authenticate users against an LDAP server.
 This requires additional configuration settings, see [LDAP and Active Directory](ldap.md) for further details.